AnglE-optimized Text Embeddings: Introduction

 For supervised STS \citep{sbert-nils-2019,cosent_su_2022}, most efforts to date employed the cosine function in their training objective to measure the pairwise semantic similarity.
 However, the cosine function has saturation zones, as shown in Figure \ref{cosine-saturation-zone-figure}.
 It can impede the optimization due to the gradient vanishing issue and hinder the ability to learn subtle distinctions between texts in backpropagation.
-Additionally, many STS datasets such as MRPC \footnote{https://www.microsoft.com/en-us/download/details.aspx?id=52398} and QQP \footnote{https://www.quora.com/q/quoradata/} provide binary labels representing dissimilar ($0$) and similar ($1$), which naturally fall within the saturation zone of the cosine function.
+Additionally, many STS datasets such as MRPC \citep{dolan-brockett-2005-automatically} and QQP \citep{qqp_dataset} provide binary labels representing dissimilar ($0$) and similar ($1$), which naturally fall within the saturation zone of the cosine function.
 To overcome this challenge, this paper proposes a novel angle-optimized text embedding.
 It optimizes not only the cosine similarity between texts but also the angle to mitigate the negative impact of the saturation zones of the cosine function on the learning process.
 Specifically, it first divides the text embedding into real and imaginary parts in a complex space.
 Then, it follows the division rule in complex space to compute the angle difference between two text embeddings.
 After normalization, the angle difference becomes an objective to be optimized.
 It is intuitive to optimize the normalized angle difference, because if the normalized angle difference between two text embeddings is smaller, it means that the two text embeddings are closer to each other in the complex space, i.e., their similarity is larger.

 In the STS experimental setup, we observed that the majority of existing STS benchmarks focus on evaluating models on short texts.
 Unfortunately, there is a lack of datasets specifically designed to evaluate the STS performance of models on long texts.
 Long texts are prevalent in real-world applications such as financial documents, legal documents, and health reports \citep{li-etal-2023-recurrent}.
 To tackle this challenge, this paper presents a new high-quality long-text STS dataset.
 This dataset allows for a more thorough evaluation of model performance on long texts.
 Specifically, the dataset is collected from GitHub Issues with roughly $21$K samples, we use the duplicate issues as the positive samples and the non-duplicate issues as the negative samples.